Céleste Mogador: Countess, writer and director

 In 1858, her husband Lionel died in Melbourne, leaving de Chabrillan a widow.
 In the following years, she struggled to live without her companion despite her many successful literary publications.
 Even after her husband's death, the de Chabrillan family continued to shun her and attempted to persuade her to give up her name and title, but she refused and proudly remained Celeste de Chabrillan for the remainder of her life.
 She became a director at the Théâtre des Folies-Marigny but this venture failed within a year.
 Between 1862 and 1864 she became involved at the Théâtre des Champs-Élysées where she produced and sometimes acted in her own one-act comedies and operettas.
 She wrote a number of plays, including Les voleurs d'or, Les Crimes de la mer, Les Revers de l'Amour, L'Américaine and Pierre Pascal.
 She also wrote songs and poems.
 In these she often references her time in Australia.

 Generous and patriotic, during the Franco-Prussian War in 1870, she established Les Sœurs de France to look after wounded soldiers and she opened her home to children orphaned during the war.
 She earned a public tribute from the women who volunteered with her in the Sœurs de France.

-In 1877, she published her second set of memoirs Un deuil au bout du monde, originally composed of notes and dairy entries describing her experiences in Melbourne and the death of her husband.
+In 1877, she published her second set of memoirs Un deuil au bout du monde, originally composed of notes and diary entries describing her experiences in Melbourne and the death of her husband.
 She was disappointed that she could not find a publisher for Les Deux Noms, her third set of memoirs which describe her struggles as a widow.
 Although lost for many years, Jana Verhoeven found these memoirs in France—and with the help of Alan Willey and Jeanne Allen, translated and annotated them.
 According to a review of these final memoirs, the widowed de Chabrillan confronted numerous difficulties: "There were powerful men who tried to crush Céleste's spirit with no concern for the dire financial consequences of their actions."
 Her memoirs painfully document her being denied a widow's pension even though her husband had worked as an important government employee.
 They also recount how the Chabrillan family tried to prevent her from publishing books, staging plays, and running her own theater.
 She usually managed to overcome such obstacles, but on several occasions, she encountered such obstacles that she attempted suicide.